-Transfers are permitted between programmes within the School, and there may be opportunities to transfer to other Programmes outwith the School.
+Transfers are permitted between programmes within the School, and there may be opportunities to transfer to other Programmes within the wider University.
 Students wishing to transfer should seek approval from the Programme Lead of the Programme they wish to transfer to.
-Normally, the following requirements apply to transfers within Science and Engineering, but please discuss your situation with your Adviser of Studies in the first instance.
+Normally, the following requirements apply to transfers within Science and Engineering.